mesalock-linux/mesapy/sgx/Sgx_App_Enclave/README.md

 * Write your own Makefile, link libpypy-c.a, libffi.a and Python C interface function's object file in Enclave.so, you can do these by referring Makefile provided by Sample code.

 * Run "make" to generate sgx binary app.

+* Make sure SGX service is started on your machine.

 * Run ./app.
 Here you go!